ansible/awx/docs/docsite/rst/userguide/workflow_templates.rst

 2. Click the |copy| button.

 .. |copy| image:: ../common/images/copy-button.png
-   :alt: workflow template -
+   :alt: workflow template - copy button

 A new template opens with the name of the template from which you copied and a timestamp.

 .. image:: ../common/images/wf-list-view-copy-example.png
-   :alt: workflow template -
+   :alt: workflow list - view copy example

 Select the copied template and replace the contents of the **Name** field with a new name, and provide or modify the entries in the other fields to complete this template.